solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 each block in the reward distribution phase.

-Once all rewards have been distributed, the balance of the `EpochRewards` account MUST be reduced to `0` (or something has gone wrong).
-For safety, any extra lamports in `EpochRewards` accounts will be burned after reward distribution phase, and the sysvar account will be deleted.
-Because of the lifetime of `EpochRewards` sysvar coincides with the reward distribution interval, user can explicitly query the existence of this sysvar to determine whether a block is in reward interval.
+Once all rewards have been distributed, the balance of the `EpochRewards` account MUST be reduced to `0` (or something has gone wrong) at the beginning of the last rewards distribution block (before processing transactions).
+Any extra lamports in `EpochRewards` accounts will be burned after reward distribution phase, and the sysvar account will be deleted.

+There are two possible reasons why the sysvar balance could be non-zero after reward distribution:

+1. The sysvar can only be made read-only after the activation of a feature in accordance with SIMD 105.
+Before it's read-only, it will be possible for anyone to send lamports to this account.

+2. During reward distribution, it's possible that the sysvar balance is reduced below its rent-exempt minimum balance.
+Similar to other sysvars, whenever this sysvar is updated, its balance will be topped up to the rent-exempt minimum.

+Because the lifetime of `EpochRewards` sysvar coincides with the reward distribution interval, users can explicitly query the existence of this sysvar to determine whether a block is in reward interval.
 Therefore, no new RPC method for reward interval is needed.
+Similar to other sysvars, a new syscall named `sol_get_epoch_rewards_sysvar` will be created to allow programs to fetch this sysvar in the SVM.

 ### Reward Distribution